 - Customizable multilingual Site Title and (default) Description texts.

-- Provides social sharing buttons for the content, excerpt, widget, shortcode, floating sidebar, and/or PHP function.
+- Social sharing buttons for the content, excerpt, in a widget, as a shortcode, floating sidebar, and/or PHP function.

 Pro / Power-User Version